Gloomwood

 - 0 % negative mentions

-Reviewers praise the character development for its strong atmosphere and impressive design, which contribute to a unique and immersive world.
+Reviewers praise the character development for its strong atmosphere and exceptional character design, which collectively contribute to a unique and immersive world.

-“The atmosphere and character design are very well done, giving the world a unique feeling.”
+“The atmosphere and character design are very well done and give the world a unique feeling.”

 - 0 % positive mentions